spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 # More configuration below.
 ```

-*Note:* If you see a `NOTE` comment about updating ClusterRoleBinding namespaces,
+>Note: If you see a `NOTE` comment about updating ClusterRoleBinding namespaces,
 it is safe to ignore for this workshop.
-We will provide our own service account
+You provide your own service account
 in a later section.

-### Update Your Kubernetes Service Account
+### Update your Kubernetes Service Account

-Clouddriver is the Spinnaker service that interacts with Kubernetes as well as
-other cloud providers to execute your deployments.
-In order for it to function
-within this development environment we will need to make sure that it is
-running with the same service account that you are using to access the cluster.
+Clouddriver is the Spinnaker service that interacts with Kubernete to execute your deployments.
+In order for Clouddriver to function within your development environment, you need to make sure that it is running with the same service account that you are using to access the cluster.

 Open the `./accounts/kubernetes/patch-kube.yml` file.

-Inside of the Kubernetes provider config you should see a `namespaces` key.
+You should see a `namespaces` key inside of the Kubernetes provider config.
-Update this value to contain the namespace that you are working in for the
+Update this value to contain the namespace that you are using for the
 workshop.
-For example, if your namespace is called `workshop-user` then you will
+For example, if your namespace is called `workshop-user`, then modify `namespaces` like this:
-modify this key to look like the following:

 ```yaml
 #-----------------------------------------------------------------------------------------------------------------